weglot/terraform-datadog-system/module_description.md

-This module is repsonsible for System level alerts.
-CPU, network, memory, disk, etc..
+This module is responsible for System level alerts.
+CPU, network, memory, disk, etc...
 Process performance monitoring (cpu, memory) is not covered in this module.
 It is possible though to check if specific processes are running.